hemanth-sunkireddy/ISS_Hackhaton/README.md

 ```
 Contribution of Each Member:
-Vasana Srinivasan (2022101023):
+1. Vasana Srinivasan (2022101023):
 Contributed towards the idea behind the designing of the application and handled the Frontend.
 Also contributed towards creating the database as well as the backend of the Sell/Lend, Found, and Lost pages.
-Gargi Shroff (2022114009):
+2. Gargi Shroff (2022114009):
-Contibuted towards managing the database and fitering out the information from the database, as well as the backend of the Sign-in/Sign-Out, Buy/Borrow, Found, Lost, and Home pages.
+Contibuted towards managing the database and fitering out the information from the database,
+as well as the backend of the Sign-in/Sign-Out, Buy/Borrow, Found, Lost, and Home pages and other pages
-Heamanth Sunkireddy (2022101005):
+3. Heamanth Sunkireddy (2022101005):
 Contributed towards the Student Profile Page and Navigation bar, and managing the database.
 // All the members contributed for deciding the functionality of the application.
 ```